Kung Fu vs MMA: the 6 questions you are asking

 Let’s be clear, they are unreachable acrobatic athletes and experts of Chinese Kung Fu but the fight is no more their focus (their actual combat preparation, during the years, has diminished until almost disappear).

-A note by Master Kongling – They are Pacific Warriors, you should go to the temple to understand what this does really mean.
+A note by Master Kongling – They are Pacific Warriors, you should visit the temple to understand what this really means (read Fighter VS warrior: the differences).

-On the other side, ancient Shaolin monks would have probably had no problems to win (read why in Ancient Shaolin monks vs modern ones).
+On the other side, some of the ancient Shaolin monks would have probably had no problems winning (read why in Ancient Shaolin monks vs modern ones).

-A note by Master Kongling – This response may upset many readers but historically, there have been big changes at the Shaolin Temple during the last century (such as Grandmaster Jwing Ming teaches, read Yang Jwing Ming: real master).
+A note by Master Kongling – This response may upset many readers but historically, there have been drastic changes at the Shaolin Temple during the last century (such as Grandmaster Jwing Ming explains, read Yang Jwing Ming: real master).

 5. Why are there so few Kung Fu fighters in MMA competitions?